api3dao/vitepress-docs/docs/explore/airnode/api-connectivity-problem.md

 essentially aim to provide smart contracts access to paid APIs.

 As such it would be more accurate to define the problem at hand as _the API connectivity problem_.
-Solving the API connectivty problem has been a key consideration in the design of API3's offerings.
+Solving the API connectivity problem has been a key consideration in the design of API3's offerings.

 As you read more about API3, you will discover that this redefinition will have